rawitat/gtypist_lessons/programming_quotes.typ

 *:C_7
 I:Ron Sercely.
-S:The evolution of languages: FORTRAN is a non-typed language.
+S:The evolution of languages: Fortran is a non-typed language.
 C is a weakly :typed language.
 Ada is a strongly styped language.
 C++ is a strongly hyped :language.